femmath/alx-pre_course/README.md

-This is a Repo session Read me
+This is alx precourse 0x01-git Read me
+The Read me file has been updated